Introducing Power Supplies

 - Can I use the same power supply to drive several temperature controllers at the same time?

-Yes, but they should be connected using star (individual) connections rather than serial (linked) connections to avoid dropped line issues.
+Yes, but they should be connected using star (individual) connections rather than serial (linked) connections to ensure that the voltage to each unit is the same.

 - Can I use a 30 V power supply with a temperature controller whose specifications are for 5 V – 30 V?